Fizz Build Guide by Morzanoth

 A small note on skill order.
 You need to consider what you want to do before you go in.
 If you think you can all in someone you should lead with your E since it would be your highest damaging ability.
 If you are looking to push someone out of lane or apply some pressure then lead with your Q. Look at the Advanced tips section further down for a bit more on this.

-Now, assuming you are level 3, what you want to do when clearing a camp would be to auto attack a monster (preferably a small one) and then use your E. Using your E will negate the damage you would have taken when you started the camp.
-You can then drop down and for the slow and then you want to Q another monster.
-This will mean you have marked 2 monsters with your W passive and 1 will be ready to get the damage buff.
-To be safe, you want to auto the first monster again and then use your W, which will reset your auto attack animation and instantly kill the monster.
-The key is to manage the number of monsters with marks.
-Wolves are pretty easy since there are only 2 while raptors have 5.
+Now, assuming you are level 3, what you want to do when clearing a camp would be to auto attack a monster (preferably a small one) and then use your E. Using your E will negate the damage you would have taken when you started the camp since you can't be targeted.
+You can then drop down for the slow and then you want to Q another monster.
+This allows you to kite the camp a bit better while you work down the monsters.
+You generally only want to cast your W when the monsters are low enough to execute so you can reset the cooldown on the ability.
+If you are clearing a buff then activate your W as often as possible so you can clear them faster.
 You ALWAYS want to kill the smaller monsters first, this will reduce the overall damage because you are reducing the number of enemies hitting you faster.
 For Buff camps I recommend kiting the camp and using E to negate an auto attack where possible.

 You need to keep in mind that early on, Fizz is a reactive jungler.
 This means that you would only act if you see an opportunity, you don't want to force a play.
 A reactive jungler would only pressure a lane if your opponent has already taken substantial damage and is staying in lane regardless.
 Alternatively, if you see the enemy jungler in a lane near you, start walking towards that lane.
 Your aim is either to turn the fight around or to discourage a further engagement(If possible you might end up getting a kill or two).
 If the enemy jungle is on the other side of the map, maybe try counter-jungling or just keep farming.
 Remember your main goal is to get to level 6, which is when things get interesting :D.